ansible-community/antsibull/docs/build-ansible.rst

     antsibull-build prepare 3.0.0a1 --data-dir ansible-build-data/3

     # Create the ansible release
-    # (This generates a single tarball for ansible with a dep on the ansible-base package)
+    # (This generates a single tarball for ansible with a dep on the ansible-core package)
     antsibull-build rebuild-single 3.0.0a1 --data-dir ansible-build-data/3 --sdist-dir built --debian